evolv-ai/asset-manager/README.md

 ```

 ### Additional data parameters
+#### data-evolv-timeout
-An optional timeout parameter of 'data-evolv-timeout' can be passed in to contaminate participants where we try to render the javascript changes great this time in ms after domContentLoadedEventStart time.
+can be passed in to contaminate participants where we try to render the javascript changes great this time in ms after domContentLoadedEventStart time.

 Default is 60000ms

+#### data-evolv-use-cookies
+Evolv uses local storage by default - this method can only look up data stored in the same subdomain.
+If the user id is required to be used cross subdomain, this setting can be used.

+true - will set the cookie on the current domain
+*.example.com (e.g.) can be used to set the cookie on the apex domain

 ```html
 <head>
     <script type="text/javascript" src="https://participants.evolv.ai/v1/<environment_id>/<uid>/assets.js"></script>